-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 - Send five people pitches for guest posts or articles

-- Email twenty people to share about my book
+- Email twenty people who would like to read your book

-Again, as you’re thinking of weekly goals, consider simple things you can accomplish within your control.
+- Listen to an audiobook while exercising for one hour three times per week

+Here, you’re moving from grand dreams to simple, measurable goals that are within your control and that can be accomplished within a specific time frame with hard work.
+We’re moving from the lofty goal to the achievable goal, the actionable goal.

+Achieving your dreams comes from imagining giant leaps but taking baby steps.

-You can’t control whether other people will do the things you want them to.
-But you can control how much time and effort you spend accomplishing your weekly goals.
+You can’t control what other people do, but you can control how much time and effort you spend accomplishing yourweekly goals.

+When setting large writing goals like finishing a book, you can’t expect to achieve this over night.
+Instead, you need to break down your writing goals into smaller, weekly milestones.
+Think of these as the building blocks that eventually construct a sturdy pyramid.

+Writing Planners can be a major way to organize your writing and publishing hopes.

 Having a daily goal is especially helpful for writers, but it’s good for anyone who has long term projects that require daily effort.